 Penalties for Violating 135 (PC)

 Destroying or concealing evidence is a misdemeanor offense in California.
 The maximum sentence for violations of 135 (PC) is up to six months in county jail and a fine of up to $1,000.
 Additionally, you may face other charges like obstruction of justice or perjury if you lied while under oath or filling out a government document.
 Interestingly, offering or preparing false evidence to an investigator is a felony punishable by up to three years in prison, meaning these charges are much more serious than destroying or concealing evidence charges.

 If a criminal lawyer ever urges you to destroy or hide evidence, they are committing a crime, which could put your lawyer/client confidentiality at risk and jeopardize your criminal case.
 When this occurs, seek out new criminal defense attorneys as soon as possible to discuss your current legal situation and the potential issues that could arise due to your prior lawyer’s unethical and illegal advice.

 To prove charges related to 135 (PC), prosecutors must be able to show that you willfully destroyed or concealed evidence with the intent to prevent that type of evidence from being used against you in a criminal investigation.
 Some of the strongest defenses to this crime involve showing there is insufficient proof to prove these charges beyond a reasonable doubt.

 First, you must know that the thing or things in question are likely to be used as evidence.
-If you shred your old business documents every few months, you cannot be charged with the crime simply for clearing out your old paperwork -unless you intentionally included documents that you knew could be used in a case or investigation.
+If you shred old business documents every few months, you cannot be charged with the crime simply for clearing out your old paperwork.
+However, an exception would be made if you intentionally included documents you knew could be used as a paper record of evidence against you in a case or investigation.